MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Invoke-MgReplyUserMailFolderChildFolderMessage.md

----
+﻿---
 external help file: Microsoft.Graph.Users.Actions-help.xml Module Name: Microsoft.Graph.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users.actions/invoke-mgreplyusermailfolderchildfoldermessage
 schema: 2.0.0
-ms.prod: outlook
 ---

 # Invoke-MgReplyUserMailFolderChildFolderMessage

 ## SYNOPSIS
 Reply to the sender of a message using either JSON or MIME format.
-When using JSON format:* Specify either a comment or the body property of the message parameter.
+When using JSON format:\n* Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.* If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
+Specifying both will return an HTTP 400 Bad Request error.\n* If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
-When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to reply to an existing message and send it later.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaReplyUserMailFolderChildFolderMessage](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaReplyUserMailFolderChildFolderMessage?view=graph-powershell-beta)

 ## SYNTAX